 This type of discharge is often associated with yeast infections brought on by antibiotics or contact with warm and moist areas.
 These uncomfortable and itchy infections are easily treated over the counter, but if you have never had a yeast infection before you should probably call the gynecologist just to be sure.

 4. Streaked with blood

-While this type of discharge may seem alarming, it is pretty normal.
+While this type of discharge may seem alarming, it is pretty standard.
 Discharge that is otherwise normal but streaked with blood is usually the result of spotting.
 This happens to a lot of women who are on the pill or other forms of hormonal birth control.
-If your discharge is not normal in other ways or this happens quite frequently, it might be a good idea to call the doctor and see what’s up.
+If your discharge is not typical in different ways or this happens quite frequently, it might be a good idea to call the doctor and see what’s up.

 If your discharge is yellow and your vagina itches or hurts, it is probably time to ring the gynecologist and see what’s going on down under.
 It could be a pelvic infection or a sexually transmitted infection such as chlamydia or gonorrhea.

-Now, if your discharge on your undergarments is yellow but the discharge itself is normal then there is probably nothing to worry about so long as there is not any foul smell, itching or pain.
+Now, if your discharge on your undergarments is yellow, but the discharge itself is standard then there is probably nothing to worry about so long as there is not any foul smell, itching or pain.
 When the air oxidizes regular discharge, it can often turn yellow on your underwear.
 That is nothing to be concerned about.

 6. Gray or Green

 If your discharge is gray or green and has a foul odor – like fish- or it burns then, bacterial vaginosis is likely the culprit.
 This is easily treated with a round of antibiotics prescribed by your gynecologist.